Zach-G/MWOMechScraper/ReadMe.txt

 ************************************************************************************************************************
 Method 2,
-Scroll up to and find the big green '<>Code' button, click on it, select 'Download ZIP', and extract the contents of the .zip file wherever you like.
-Within the extracted files, you will see a folder labeled 'dist'.
-Open that folder and run "main.exe".
+Head over to the latest release ( https://github.com/Zach-G/MWOMechScraper/releases/tag/v1.0.2 ) and scroll down to the bottom of the page.
+Click 'main.exe' and a download will begin.
+Once it is finished downloading you can simply run the executable!
+Note that the .csv files the tool creates will be created in the same folder that the executable is run in.
+So if you don't cut/paste the executable to a folder then the .csv's will be created in your downloads folder.
 ************************************************************************************************************************

 No matter what method you choose to employ, the script will prompt you for the email and password that you use for